Lyonothamnus: Description

 Because island ironwoods are clonal there are fewer genetic individuals on each island.
 Isolated clones in the steep rugged terrain can influence cross pollination.
 Limited cross pollination may be a reason for low seed production/viability observed in natural populations on the island.

-Genetic integrity of each islands population of Lyonothamnus floribundus is important.
+Genetic integrity of each island’s population of Lyonothamnus floribundus is important.
 Care must be used by island resource managers to protect the genetic integrity of natural populations by prohibiting introduction of Lyonothamnus from other islands and/or the mainland (nursery stock).
-Two introductions of L. f. ssp. aspleniifolius have occurred on Santa Catalina Island and pose a threat to the native L.f. ssp. floribundus populations.
+Two introductions of L. f. ssp. aspleniifolius have occurred on Santa Catalina Island and pose a threat to the native L. f. ssp. floribundus populations.

 Systematics

 Lyonothamnus is currently a geographically restricted island endemic genus containing one species with two subspecies.
 Discoveries of fossils have suggested that the genus once comprised several species, all but one now extinct, which grew on the mainland in the southwestern United States.